The Corporate Immigration Review: Germany

 Residence and work permits are granted in the form of a single permit, as a residence permit for the purpose of employment, which is granted by the foreigners office after the local labour office, through the ZAV, has given its consent to the grant, if required to do so.
 Therefore, unlike the previous proceeding, there is no need for the applicant to deal with two different authorities or to file two separate applications.

-In practice, it is recommended to contact the German embassy or consulate (or the local foreigners office in Germany if filing in Germany is possible) directly to establish which documents will be requested for the category in question.
+In practice, it is recommended to contact the competent authority directly to establish which documents will be requested for the category in question.
 Usually, the following documents should be submitted together with the application form:

 - a curriculum vitae;